 One of the main game mechanics is the weapon power meter, which decreases like a timer as you play the game.
 Destroying enemies will see them drop power-ups which top up the power number, meaning your weapons are more powerful.

-It is a good incentive which keeps you moving quickly through the game to ensure your weapon is always as powerful as possible.
+It is a good incentive that keeps you moving quickly through the game to ensure your weapon is always as powerful as possible.

 It’s not a bad game, it also is not as intense or challenging as something like Metal Slug and could have been an excellent launch game, but it just didn’t have the wow factor that gamers were looking for at that point in time with new powerful hardware.